 Before we headed to the hot springs, though, we went to Water and Fire Mix grotto.

+Apparently, methane gas comes out of the earth in bubbles of water and ignites as it hits the air.
+As Lonely Planet describes it, "the result is a surreal dance of flames atop pure water".
 Another intriguing sight to see at the Water and Fire Mix grotto was the sausage tree- apparently they have sausage fruit here in Taiwan- the fruit itself is inedible but the seeds are apparently tasty.
 I thought the sausage fruit looked a bit like giant rats hanging by their tails from a tree.
 Next, we checked into our hotel and went out for dinner.
 Then after dinner, we went to the hot springs.
 They provided a bucket of mud for you to cover your body with, and then you could rinse the mud off in the hot springs.
 Apparently you are supposed to let the mud dry on you for full therapeutic effects, but we were cold, so we slathered on some mud and then got into the hot springs.
 It was very relaxing.
 Guanziling is very pretty- it is built on a hillside and looks like a traditional misty, jungle-filled Asian hillside.

 The next day, we drove back to Kaohsiung and out to Chen Ching Lake- which is a place that we have wanted to go to- the lake was pretty awesome.